-Course Calendar
+Course Calendar 2025-2026 | 5786

-Community האקדמיה Hebrew Academy העברית of Toronto ע״ש טננבאום Find Yourself @TanenbaumCHAT

-TanenbaumCHAT Course Calendar 2023 - 2024 Table of Contents

-Appendix

-Objectives of the School .A2

-School Code of Conduct A3

-Attendance A3

-Changing Programs .A4

-Transfer Courses A4

-TanenbaumCHAT Diploma Requirements A4

-Community Service A5

-Ontario Secondary School Diploma

-Diploma Requirements (OSSD) A5

-Compulsory Credits A5

-Elective Credits A6

-Ontario Secondary School Certificate Certificate of Accomplishment Literacy Requirement Community Service A6 A7

-Ontario Student Transcript A7

-Ontario Student Record A7

-Organization of School Courses

-Academic & Applied Open (Grades 9 & 10)

-Open (Grades 11 & 12)

-University Preparation A8

-University/College Preparation A8

-College Preparation A9

-Advanced Placement Courses A9

-Independent Learning Centre (ILC) A9

-Assessment and Evaluation A9

-Reporting Cycle A10

-Substitutions for Compulsory Credits A10

-Prerequisites A10

-Equivalent Credits A10

-PLAR A10

-University Prerequisites A10

-Community College Prerequisites A11

-Course Codes A11

-Guidance Department A12

-eedman Centre for Differentiated Learning & ussbaum Jewish Studies Remediation

-Centre (CDL)A14

-Singer & Zagdanski Families Learning Resource

-Centre (LRC)A15

-Math Enrichment Program (Grades 9 & 10)A16

-Anita & Daniel Chai Engineering AcademyA16

-Jewish Studies Course Descriptions

-Types of Programs J1

-Enriched & Advanced Courses J1

-Credits Offered J3

-lvrit J4

-Jewish History J7

-Rabbinics & Talmud J8

-Tanach J9

-Grade 12 Courses J11

-General Course Descriptions

-Drama G1

-Music G1

-Visual Arts G3

-Business .G4

-Canadian & World Studies G4

-English G6

-Optional English Courses .G7

-French .G8

-International Languages .G8

-Guidance & Career Education .G10

-Health & Physical Education G10

-Interdisciplinary Studies .G12

-Mathematics .G12

-Religious Studies .G15

-Science G15

-Social Science & Humanities G17

-Technology & Computers G18

-Objectives of the School

-As the Jewish community high school, our school fulfills a unique role.
+Community האקדמיה Hebrew Academy of Toronto ע״ש טננבאום Find Yourself @TanenbaumCHAT Table of Contents Introduction Objectives of the School School Code of Conduct Attendance Changing Programs TanenbaumCHAT Diploma Requirements TanenbaumCHAT Community Service Requirements Ontario Secondary School Diploma Diploma Requirements (OSSD) Compulsory Credits Elective Credits Ontario Secondary School Certificate Certificate of Accomplishment Literacy Requirement Community Service Ontario Student Transcript Ontario Student Record (OSR) Organization of Secondary School Courses Academic and Applied Courses Open Courses (Grade 9 and 10) Open Courses (Grade 11 and 12) University Preparation Courses University/College Preparation Courses College Preparation Courses Advanced Placement (AP) Courses Independent Learning Centre (ILC) Assessment and Evaluation Reporting Cycle Accommodations, Deferrals, Exemptions and Substitutions for Compulsory Courses Prerequisites Equivalent Credits Prior Learning Assessment and Recognition (PLAR) University Prerequisites Community College Prerequisites Course CodesGuidance Department Freedman Centre for Differentiated Learning (CDL) & Nussbaum Jewish Studies Remediation Centre Singer & Zagdanski Families Learning Resource Centre (LRC) Mathematics Enrichment Program (Grade 9 and 10) Anita & Daniel Chai Engineering Academy Jewish Studies Course Descriptions Types of Programs Enriched & Advanced Courses Credits Offered Ivrit Jewish History Jewish Thought Rabbinics Literature and Talmud Tanach Jewish Studies Electives for Grade 12 General Course Descriptions The Arts (Drama, Music, Visual Arts) Business Studies Canadian and World Studies English Optional English Courses French International Languages Guidance and Career Education Health and Physical Education Interdisciplinary Studies Mathematics Religious Studies Science Social Science and Humanities Technological Education and Computer Studies Objectives of the School As the Jewish community high school, our school fulfills a unique role.
 Our students come from virtually every corner of the GTA and represent a wide range of backgrounds.
 We welcome students from Jewish day schools as well as from many public and independent schools.
 Our school is the largest of its kind in North America and boasts an alumni body numbering more than 8,000 graduates.

-Our excellent General Studies program meets the highest standards of the Ministry of Education of Ontario and is offered along with a broad and enriched Jewish education experience, and robust and varied extra-curricular options.
+Our excellent General Studies program meets the highest standards of the Ministry of Education of Ontario and is offered along with a broad and enriched Jewish education experience, and robust and varied extracurricular options.
 Upon successful completion of our program, students graduate with an Ontario Secondary School (OSSD) Diploma.
 In recognition of our unique and enriched curriculum, they also receive a TanenbaumCHAT diploma.
 Our school is infused with Jewish values, a sense of community, commitment to the State of Israel, and an emphasis on the inherent worth of every individual.
 Our students learn that they are part of a larger local and global community.
-An emphasis on tikun olam (giving back) is embodied by our enhanced community service component which exceeds the Ministry of Education requirements.
-We foster the notion that learning is a lifelong endeavor - one that may be pursued beyond high school and during every stage of life.

-Our enthusiastic, caring and highly-qualified educators are committed to making the high school years meaningful.
-In TanenbaumCHAT's safe and supportive environment, we provide the tools students need to fulfill their academic potential - while also acknowledging that academic success is dependent on hard work.
+An emphasis on tikkun olam (giving back) is embodied by our enhanced community service component which exceeds the Ministry of Education requirements.
+We foster the notion that learning is a lifelong endeavor-one that may be pursued beyond high school and during every stage of life.
+Our enthusiastic, caring and highly qualified educators are committed to making the high school years meaningful.
+In TanenbaumCHAT's safe and supportive environment, we provide the tools students need to fulfill their academic potential-while also acknowledging that academic success is dependent on hard work.
 Students are encouraged to turn to teachers for help with academic or social challenges.
-The Student Services team, comprising the Centre for Differentiated Learning (CDL), the Deans' Office, the Guidance Department and a social worker, work together to provide a comprehensive and multi-disciplinary approach to supporting the whole student.
+The Student Services team, comprising the Centre for Differentiated Learning (CDL), the Deans' Office, the Guidance Department and a social worker, work together to provide a comprehensive and multidisciplinary approach to supporting the whole student.
 Five core values underpin our programming:

-- Curiosity: We spark students' intellectual curiosity in an atmosphere of academic excellence, preparing them for life after TanenbaumCHAT. - Character: We expect everyone in our school community to treat all people with dignity, and to act with integrity, empathy, self-discipline and derech eretz (respect). - Connection: We deepen students' connection to their Jewish roots by showing them that Judaism is timeless, and meaningful and relevant to their lives. - Community: We help students develop a sense of responsibility to the State of Israel and to the global Jewish community in all its diversity. - Contribution: We teach that life becomes more meaningful when we reach beyond ourselves and our personal accomplishments to contribute to the wider world.

-School Code of Conduct